Tokyo's

 Bricolage Bread & Co | Roppongi

-Housed in a sophisticated, modern building behind Roppongi Hills, Bricolage Bread & Co is one of Tokyo’s latest additions to its bread-hungry bakery market, bringing freshly baked sourdough loafs, crunchy croissants, Danish pastries and more to your morning tables.
+Housed in a sophisticated, modern building behind Roppongi Hills, Bricolage Bread & Co brings freshly baked sourdough loafs, crunchy croissants, Danish pastries and more to your morning tables.
 Made from Japan-grown wheat and/or spelt, we just can’t escape the freshly baked goods on offer at this bakery.
-If you have time, have a coffee on their lovely outside terrace or order one of their tartines for a light lunch - you won’t be disappointed either way.
+If you have time, have a coffee on their outside terrace or order one of their tartines for a light lunch during your art tour of Roppongi.
 For bread-lovers we recommend the rustic nature or dinkel (spelt) sourdough pain the campagne, which the staff will kindly slice for you to take home.

 ︎Bricolage Bread & Co | Roppongi